ONSBigData/dpm.dash/inst/extdata/guide.md

     approximate what a skilled analyst would know about the quality and characteristics of the available data sources.
-3.  **Model Fitting & Estimation**: Using the defined system and data models, the `accountTMB` package fits the demographic account, reconciling different data sources and prior knowledge to produce coherent estimates.
+3.  **Model Fitting & Estimation**: Using the defined system and data models, the `dpmaccount` package fits the demographic account, reconciling different data sources and prior knowledge to produce coherent estimates.
 4.  **Results Exploration & Comparison**: The dashboard allows for